marcospaterson/marcospaterson.github.io/_posts/2025-08-08-setting-up-postgresql-timescaledb-on-debian.md

 categories: [database, timescaledb, postgresql, debian, devops]
 tags: [timescaledb, postgresql, database, debian, docker, automation, production, tutorial]
 author: Marcos Paterson
-description: "Learn how to set up a production-ready PostgreSQL/TimescaleDB server on Debian VM from scratch.
+excerpt: "Learn how to set up a production-ready PostgreSQL/TimescaleDB server on Debian VM from scratch.
 Complete with automation scripts, security hardening, backup strategies, and best practices for high-performance time-series database deployment."
-image: /assets/images/timescaledb-debian-setup.png
 ---

 Setting up a production-ready time-series database can be complex, involving multiple components from system configuration to security hardening.
 In this comprehensive guide, I'll walk you through creating a robust PostgreSQL/TimescaleDB deployment on a Debian VM from the ground up.